MoSPDude/ZXTeensyIF1/README.md

     * Uses a MAX232 for the RS232 level shifting, so no +12V or -12V required
     * Supports 16KB shadow soft ROM
 * DivMMC with 512KB RAM
-    * Shares the Teensy main SD card
-    * Supports HDF and IMG images
+    * Supports accessing the main SD card, HDF and IMG images
 * Multiface 128 emulation
     * NMI button and soft ROM
 * ZX Interface 2 emulation